opendp/opendp/docs/source/developer/contribution-process.rst

 -----

 Once the review process is successful, your PR will be merged into the `main` branch.
-Your contribution and credit will be added to the release notes.
+Your contribution and credit will be added to the release notes, and your changes will appear on crates.io and PyPi on our next library release.
-You'll also get an acknowledgement for your efforts!